rafalp/Misago/dev-docs/plugins/hooks/create-group-hook.md

 #### `action: CreateGroupHookAction`

-A standard Misago function used for creating a new user group or the next filter function from another plugin.
+Misago function used for creating a new user group or the next filter function from another plugin.

 See the [action](#action) section for details.